chadyfrancis18/task-tracker-midterm/docs/ai-playbook.md

 * *Context:* The application is a compact midterm/final Task Tracker.
 * *Decision:* Reject the complex caching layer.
 * *Rationale:* It introduces unnecessary architectural overhead and violates project simplicity scopes
+## Frontend Verification Check
+* *Status:* Verified
+* *Details:* Checked frontend static assets and components to ensure proper structure and smooth integration with the backend API.